Queizen30/mc-tools-list/index.md

 ### Enchanting and anvils
 - [Anvil enchanting optimizer](https://enchantmentoptimization.vercel.app/) - Optimize your enchanting in anvils to lose as less XP as possible
 - [Enchantment ordering tool](https://iamcal.github.io/enchant-order/) - Almost the same thing as above, but a different name

+### Graphis and design
+- [Wallpaper Generator](https://minecraft.novaskin.me/wallpapers) - Create wallpapers with you skin on them

 ### Other
 - [MC Utils](https://mcutils.com/) - Community powered Minecraft utilities for developers, builders and players